emsesp/EMS-ESP32/README.md

 ## Home Assistant Configuration

-This is what my HA configuration looks like:
+This is what my HA configuration currently looks like:

 ### configuration.yaml